Why Is White Not a Color?

 Symbolism in Christian Art:

-Multi-Cultural meanings of White:
+Multi-Cultural Meanings of White:

-White can be Deadly:
+White Can Be Deadly:

 Chalk, zinc, barium, rice, or the shells of sea creatures were early sources for this pigment.
 The Dutch artist Vermeer used alabaster and quartz that gave it a luminescent effect.
 In Victoria Finlay’s book, Color: The History of the Palette, she discusses lead as a deadly ingredient of this pigment.
 Used in cosmetics, goblets and dishes, artwork, the Romans knew of its poisonous quality.
 A new method, the “stack” process, was developed in Rembrandt’s time.
 It resulted in lead carbonate.
-The process could be deadly to the workers.
+Consequently, the process could be deadly to the workers.
 Finally, in 1994, the European Union banned the sale of lead paint, except under strict conditions.
-Now, titanium is the ingredient that has taken the place of lead in artists’ paints.
+Because of the deadly nature of white’s previous ingredients, titanium is the ingredient that has taken the place of lead in artists’ paints.